stephendade/aprilmav/README.md

 ## How to get started

-Install OpenCV and Matplotlib: ``sudo apt install python3-matplotlib python3-opencv``
+Install OpenCV and Matplotlib: ``sudo apt install python3-matplotlib python3-opencv``.

+Note for the Raspberry Pi, use ``pip install opencv-python`` instead.

-Install the dt-apriltag, PyYAML and transforms3d libraries: ``pip install dt-apriltags transforms3d PyYAML``.
+Install the dt-apriltag, PyYAML and transforms3d libraries: ``pip install dt-apriltags transforms3d PyYAML pymavlink``.

 If you are not using a Raspberry Pi Camera V2, you will need to calibrate your
 camera: